genthaler/cucumber-elm/supervisor/README.md

 - get the file listing for the user project
 - assert that there is no cucumber folder under the user project
     - point to the README.md for how we expect to see the project structured
-- generate a cucumebr folder under the user project
+- generate a cucumber folder under the user project
 - assert that there is an elm.json file under the user project
 - get elm.json for the user project
 - parse the elm.json